yndc/goconf/README.md

 All fields are required by default.
 To allow optional fields, it is required to set the field as a pointer type (`*`).

-Arrays are the exception for this behaviour.
+Composite types such as arrays and structs (nested objects) are the exception for this behaviour.
 Arrays can always be empty (as a zero-length array).
 However it is also possible to add a validation rule to make sure that the array is not empty.
 See below for the `minItems` rule.

+Structs however need to be value types, e.g. it's not possible to have a pointer to struct in the configuration struct definition.
+To have a struct as an optional, then all of its fields need to be an optional.

 ## Validation